 • acne

-GnRHa may also decrease bone density, but this can be completely reversed within 12 months of completing treatment.
-This side effect may increase your risk of osteoporosis.
+GnRHa can also increase your risk of developing osteoporosis.
 Talk to your doctor about having a bone density scan (DXA) before treatment.
-You can also have oestrogen therapy after treatment to alleviate menopause symptoms and stop bone loss.
+You can also have oestrogen therapy after treatment to stop bone loss and manage menopausal symptoms.

 Endometriosis usually goes away after menopause.
-While uncommon, it can return with the use of menopausal hormone therapy (MHT), especially if there is no progestogen component.
+While uncommon, it can return with the use of menopausal hormone therapy (MHT), especially if the therapy doesn’t include progestogen.

-During the menopause transition, women with endometriosis are often advised to have combined MHT, even if they no longer have a uterus.
-This is because therapy with oestrogen alone may increase the risk of endometriosis symptoms returning, or cancer.
+Around the time of menopause, women with endometriosis are often advised to have combined MHT, even if they no longer have a uterus.
+This is because therapy with oestrogen alone may increase the risk of endometriosis symptoms returning.
+It can also increase the risk of cancer.

-Some anti-depressant medicines are used to treat endometriosis.
-These medicines affect the central nervous system’s response to pain.
+Some antidepressant medicines are used to treat endometriosis.
+These non-hormone medicines affect the central nervous system’s response to pain.
 But there is limited research to show this is an effective treatment for endometriosis.

 Most surgery for endometriosis is performed via keyhole surgery (laparoscopy).
 The goal of surgery is to achieve the best outcome and reduce the need for more operations in the future.

-If endometriosis is in the bowel or bladder, other specialists (e.g. a urologist or colorectal surgeon) may be involved in the procedure.
+If endometriosis is in the bowel or bladder, a urologist or colorectal surgeon may be involved in the procedure.

-Depending on your situation, your doctor may perform:
+Depending on your situation, your specialist may recommend:

 • a laparoscopy – a commonly performed keyhole surgery via the abdomen